fpseverino/swift-wallet/Sources/WalletPasses/WalletPasses.docc/PersonalizablePasses.md

 > Warning: This section is a work in progress.
 Testing is hard without access to the certificates required to develop this feature.
 If you have access to the entitlements, please help us implement this feature.

-Pass Personalization lets you create passes, referred to as personalizable passes, that prompt the user to provide personal information during signup that will be sent to your server.
+Pass Personalization lets you create passes, referred to as personalizable passes, that prompt the user to provide personal information during signup that will be sent to your server and used to update the pass.

 > Important: Making a pass personalizable, just like adding NFC to a pass, requires a special entitlement issued by Apple.
 Although accessing such entitlements is hard if you're not a big company, you can learn more in [Getting Started with Apple Wallet](https://developer.apple.com/wallet/get-started/).